ProtoDigitalUK/lucid_client/packages/elements/README.md

 ## Missing Features

 - Detailed documentation and examples via the [Lucid JS webiste](https://lucidjs.build/elements).
+- A `destroy` store module action thats called whenever a store is destroyed or refreshed.
 - Handlers for focus trapping, intersection observers, etc. These may be released separately.